on orders of $85 or more

 First found in Somerset where they held a family seat from very ancient times, some say before the Norman Conquest of England in 1066 A.D.

 This web page shows only a small excerpt of our Sweet research.
-Another 271 words(19 lines of text) covering the year 1665 is included under the topic Early Sweet History in all our PDF Extended History products.
+Another 171 words(12 lines of text) covering the years 1665, 1583, 1583 and 1708 are included under the topic Early Sweet History in all our PDF Extended History products.

 Some of the Sweet family moved to Ireland, but this topic is not covered in this excerpt.
-Another 121 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 57 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Sweet were among those contributors:

-Sweet Settlers in the United States in the 17th Century
+Sweet Settlers in United States in the 17th Century

 - Robert Sweet who settled in Virginia in 1623